wp-plugins/robo-gallery/readme.txt

 Yes, gallery have fade hover effect

+= How to change font size of the gallery image description text? =

+In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
+In this settings you can change size of the text

 = Is it possible to change transparency of the hover shutter? =

 Yes, it's possible to change transparency in gallery settings